syncfusion-content/maui-docs/MAUI/Picker/events.md

  * Opened
  * Closing
  * Closed
+ * SelectionChanged
+ * OkButtonClicked
+ * CancelButtonClicked

 ## Opened

-The `Opened` event occurs when the picker pop-up is opened.
+The [Opened](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerBase.html#Syncfusion_Maui_Picker_PickerBase_Opened) event occurs when the picker pop-up is opened.

 ## Closing event

-The "Closing" event is raised when the picker pop-up is closing.
+The [Closing](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerBase.html#Syncfusion_Maui_Picker_PickerBase_Closing) event is raised when the picker pop-up is closing.
 You can prevent the picker pop-up from closing by setting "e.cancel" to true.

 ## Closed event

-The `Closed` event was raised after the picker pop-up is closed.
+The [Closed](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerBase.html#Syncfusion_Maui_Picker_PickerBase_Closed) event was raised after the picker pop-up is closed.

+## SelectionChanged event

+The [SelectionChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.SfPicker.html#Syncfusion_Maui_Picker_SfPicker_SelectionChanged) was raised after the selected index changed on `SfPicker`.

+## OkButtonClicked event

+The [OkButtonClicked](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerBase.html#Syncfusion_Maui_Picker_PickerBase_OkButtonClicked) event wa raised after the ok button clicked on `SfPicker`.
+This event is not applicable for while the footer view is not visible and the ok button is not visible.

+## CancelButtonClicked event

+The [CancelButtonClicked](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerBase.html#Syncfusion_Maui_Picker_PickerBase_CancelButtonClicked) was raised after the cancel button clicked on SfPicker.
+This event is not applicable for while the footer view is not visible.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}